sapcc/helm-charts/prometheus-exporters/netapp-exporter/README.md

 ### v0.2.1

 #### netapp-harvest-exporter
-  - Prometheus alert on not enough workers
+  - Prometheus alert when there are not enough workers
+  - Prometheus alert when there are less than 3 free workers